F#

 - Reliability - Strong types catch bugs at compile time

-- Conciseness - Typically 50% less code than equivalent C#
+- Conciseness - Often significantly less code than equivalent C#, according to community reports

 - Correctness - The type system guides you toward correct solutions